Risk assessment for storage areas

 When to carry out a risk assessment

 If a new risk assessment is required it is advisable to carry out initial risk assessments to help managers identify whether existing resources and facilities are adequate to ensure risk control, or if immediate actions need to be made.
-To assist staff, a sample template is available below.
+To assist with this, a sample template is available below.

 For clarity, a risk assessment will be required: